karanthakakr04/devops-bootcamp-exercises/6 - Artifact Repository Manager with Nexus/chapter6-exercises.md

     - Click on the `Create role` button.
     - In the `Role Type` dropdown, select `Nexus role`.
     - Set the `Role ID` to `nx-npm-repo-p1`.
-    - Provide a meaningful `Role name` and `Description` for the role, e.g., `npm Repository View`.
+    - Provide a meaningful `Role name` and `Description` for the role, e.g., `Project 1 npm Role`.
-    - In the `Privileges` section, click on `Add privilege` and search for `nx-repository-view-npm-*-*`.
+    - In the `Privileges` section, click on `Add privilege` and search for `nx-repository-admin-npm-npm-hosted-repo-*`.
-    - Select the `nx-repository-view-npm-*-*` privilege and click on `Add selected`.
+    - Select the `nx-repository-admin-npm-npm-hosted-repo-*` privilege and click on `Add selected`.
     - Click on `Create role` to save the role configuration.

-- [x] Task 2: Create a New User
+- [x] Task 2: Create a New User with npm Repository Access
   - **Access User Management:**
     - From the left-hand menu, select `Users` under the `Security` section.
   - **Create a New User:**
     - Click on the `Create local user` button.
-    - Set a meaningful `User ID` for the new user, e.g., `project1-developer`.
+    - Set a meaningful `User ID` for the new user, e.g., `project1-team`.
-    - Provide the `First name` and `Last name` for the user (optional).
+    - Provide the `First name` and `Last name` for the user.
-    - Set the user's `Email` address (optional).
+    - Set the user's `Email` address.
     - Choose a strong `Password` for the user and confirm it.
     - Set the user's `Status` to `Active`.
+    - In the `Roles` section:
+      - Locate the `nx-npm-repo-p1` role under the `Available` list.
+      - Select `nx-npm-repo-p1` and click the right arrow button to move it to the `Granted` box, thereby assigning the role to the new user.
   - **Save the User:**
     - Click on the `Create local user` button to save the new user configuration.

-- [x] Task 3: Assign Roles to the User
-  - **Access User Roles:**
-    - From the list of users, click on the newly created `project1-developer` user.
-    - In the user details page, click on the `Roles` tab.
-  - **Assign Roles:**
-    - Click on the `Modify user roles` button.
-    - In the role selection dialog, search for and select the previously created roles:
-      - `nx-npm-repo-p1` (to grant read access to npm repositories)
-    - Click on the `Add selected roles` button to assign the selected roles to the user.
-  - **Save the User Roles:**
-    - Click on the `Save` button to apply the role changes.

 ## Exercise 4